 Before getting into things, it's important to know how Blaseball is structured.
 Each Season lasts for one real life week, and is structured as follows:

-The main Blaseball Season lasts Monday-Friday.
+The main Blaseball Season lasts Monday-Friday, starting at 8AM PST on the Monday.
 There are 99 Game Days, one per hour starting at the top of every hour (unless a game goes into "spillover", which is when it lasts longer than the hour it's slotted for, and the next set of games is pushed back until the next hour).
 Each team plays a game each Game Day.

 Wild Card Series